vastec/ember-unused-components/README.md

 ### Advanced usage

-Typically the addon should realize if you are using [POD structure](https://ember-cli.com/user-guide/#pod-structure) or not and find its way to components directory.
+Typically the script should realize if you are using [POD structure](https://ember-cli.com/user-guide/#pod-structure) or not and find its way to components directory.

 If you have problems with that, consider: